jasonreisman/Timeline/README.md

 # Timeline
-A utility for creating SVG timelines from JSON.
+A tool for creating SVG timelines from JSON.

 ### Example